top of page

 What is Seaside Sustainability Doing?

-Nets are cast off our boats to collect floating marine debris as we performed the trawls.
+Nets are cast off our boats to collect floating marine debris as we perform the trawls.

 Examples of Seaside Sustainability Trawling Results